 With the imminent implementation of the Industrial Emission Directive (IED), the Environment Agency needs to bridge knowledge gaps so that they can provide clear information to businesses, make effective permitting decisions, and be confident that our regulatory interventions are proportionate and targeted to ensure adequate environmental protection.

 This guidance is supported by the Northern Ireland Environment Agency (NIEA) and Scottish Environment Protection Agency (SEPA).
 The Composting and Aerobic Treatment Technical Guidance is based on established practical and reliable evidence, and is intended to provide advice and guidance to a wide range of stakeholders.
 The principal audience is operators of existing, and developers of new, aerobic treatment and composting operations and also the Environment Agency’s regulatory staff who will use this guidance as a framework for assessing current and new developments.
 This guidance will be revised as EU Best Available Techniques (BAT) reference documents (BREF documents) are developed.
-It is the hope that together with industry we can stimulate and encourage best practise across the UK..
+It is the hope that together with industry we can stimulate and encourage best practice across the UK..

-It fails to address the issues that are covered in BREF documents generally in circulation or for that matter similar documents produced by the EA.
+It fails to address the issues that are covered in BREF documents generally in circulation or similar documents produced by the EA.
 Therefore, it gives no indication to proactive composters on how to improve and develop key infrastructure changes so that they can be carefully budgeted and in advance of these important regulatory changes.
 We are unfortunately back to guess work.

 The link between scale and permitting is clearly defined, but I also think this should also be reflected in the process management/monitoring aspects.